On the Meta-Design of Allocation Problems: Related Work

-A long history in causal inference focuses on learning optimal treatment rules \citep{kitagaw2018, athey2021, manski2004, kallus2018, pmlr-v97-le19a}.
-Complementary work on decision-focused learning optimizes predictors to account for the downstream optimization problem they intend to solve \citep{elmachtoub2022, ren2024decisionfocused}.
-Recent work attempts to clarify how these approaches relate, connecting estimation targets to utility under different problem formulations \citep{sharma2025comparing, liu2026bridgingpredictioninterventionproblems, FISCHERABAIGAR2024101976, kern2025reliable}.
-Our work is not primarily concerned with estimation or solving a given allocation problem, but rather with the meta-design of the allocation problem itself and the tradeoffs that arise from different design choices.
+Our work is not primarily concerned with solving a given allocation problem, but rather with the meta-design of the allocation problem itself and the tradeoffs that arise from different design choices.